This post may contain affiliate links. Read the full disclosure for more information.

 Having trouble making your relationship work?
 Well, if you’re willing to put in the effort, there are ways you can start rebuilding things between the two of you.

-Although having access to free family law advice from a solicitor or a family member can help, seeking the advice of a counsellor may just be what you need to make things work.
+Although having access to free family law advice from a solicitor, family law specialist or a family member can help, seeking the advice of a counsellor may just be what you need to make things work.
 That said, many people are skeptical about counselling, which is why doing your research to see if it’s for you is wise.

 We’re breaking down 10 reasons that marriage counselling may just be the answer to your relationship.
 Take a look…